 • Long-term treatment with c-Kit inhibitors is associated with few side effects.
 Treatment of viral-induced asthma should only require short-term doses, decreasing the risk of side effects

-Key Publications: Chang Y-J, Kim HY, Albacker LA, Baumgarth N, McKenzie A N J, Smith DE, DeKruyff RH, Umetsu DT, 2011.
-Innate lymphoid cells mediate influenza-induced airway hyper-reactivity independently of adaptive immunity.
-Nature Immunology 12: 631-638.
+Chang YJ, Kim HY, Albacker LA, et al. Innate lymphoid cells mediate influenza-induced airway hyper-reactivity independently of adaptive immunity.
+Nature Immunology 2011 May 29;12: 631-638.

 IPStatus: Pat.
 Pend.